-A description of the estimated benefits, either quantitative and/or qualitative.
+quantitative and/or qualitative.

-- Local Plans and Regulations (LPR)-These actions include government authorities, policies or codes that influence the way land and buildings are being developed and built. - Structure and Infrastructure Project (SIP)-These actions involve modifying existing structures and infrastructure to protect them from a hazard or remove them from a hazard area.
-This could apply to public or private structures, as well as critical facilities and infrastructure.
-This type of action also involves projects to construct manmade structures to reduce the impact of hazards. - Natural Systems Protection (NSP)-These are actions that minimize damage and losses, and also preserve or restore the functions of natural systems. - Education and Awareness Programs (EAP)-These are actions to inform and educate citizens, elected officials, and property owners about hazards and potential ways to mitigate them.
-These actions may also include participation in national programs, such as StormReady and Firewise Communities.
+- .
+Natural Systems Protection (NSP)-These are actions that minimize damage and losses, and also preserve or restore the functions of natural systems. - Education and Awareness Programs (EAP)-These are actions to inform and educate citizens, elected officials, and property owners about hazards and potential ways to mitigate them.
+These actions may also include participation in ٠ national programs, such as StormReady and Firewise Communities.

 - Preventative Measures (PR)-Government, administrative or regulatory actions, or processes that influence the way land and buildings are developed and built.
-Examples include planning and zoning, floodplain local laws, capital improvement programs, open space preservation, and storm water management regulations. - Property Protection (PP)-These actions include public activities to reduce hazard losses or actions that involve (1) modification of existing buildings or structures to protect them from a hazard or (2) removal of the structures from the hazard area.
+Examples include planning and zoning, floodplain local laws, capital • improvement programs, open space preservation, and storm water management regulations. - Property Protection (PP)-These actions include public activities to reduce hazard losses or actions that involve (1) modification of existing buildings or structures to protect them from a hazard or (2) removal of the structures from . the hazard area.
 Examples include acquisition, elevation, relocation, structural retrofits, storm shutters, and shatter-resistant glass. - Public Information (PI)-Actions to inform and educate citizens, elected officials, and property owners about hazards and potential ways to mitigate them.
-Such actions include outreach projects, real estate disclosure, hazard information centers, and educational programs for school-age children and adults.
+Such actions include outreach projects, real estate disclosure, hazard ٠ information centers, and educational programs for school-age children and adults.